en0chC/Never-Ending-Circles/PROJECT_NOTES.md

 # To Do:
-- 	Add buffer time at the start of the game to ensure everything is first displayed and then the countdown started
+- 	Add buffer time at the start of the game to ensure everything is first displayed and then the countdown started (Loading Screen)